elenamik/vacation-day-planner-backend/left-off-here.md

 2/16 - dont account for holidays and weekends in count.

-2/16- change days left display to float. fixed size of cells, smaller fonts,delete functionality & re-increment days left.
+2/16-  fixed size of cells, smaller fonts,delete functionality & re-increment days left.

 whats left:
-allow for new user to register(user account flow, watch video) user session processing saved holidays need to be added to DB entries side panel: merge this with options, allow for holidays/days off to be changed here. have a pop up when this first comes up to edit it deploy server and front end
+allow for new user to register(user account flow, watch video) user session processing saved holidays need to be added to DB entries side panel: merge this with options, allow for holidays/days off to be changed here. have a pop up when this first comes up to edit it mobile/ipad/multimedia use looks good sanitizing all data styling deploy server and front end testing(?)

 small things for user experience: